YoungKai7/Hosted-Pages/Sections/Gateway Profile Page.md

 ## Hosted Gateway Profile Page

-Ability to embed PayFabric’s gateway profile page in an iFrame to allow internal admin user to manage gateway account profile from application.
+Ability to embed PayFabric’s gateway profile page in an iFrame to allow internal admin user to manage gateway profile from application.

 Before embedding the gateway profile page, please ensure the following: